Metuchen, New Jersey: Public schools

 The Metuchen School District serves students in pre-kindergarten through twelfth grade.
 As of the 2019–20 school year, the district, comprised of four schools, had an enrollment of 2,300 students and 182.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.6:1.
 Schools in the district (with 2019–20 enrollment data from the National Center for Education Statistics) are Mildred B. Moss Elementary School with 122 students in Pre-kindergarten and kindergarten, Campbell Elementary School with 702 students in grades 1–4, Edgar Middle School with 722 students in grades 5–8, and Metuchen High School with 729 students in grades 9–12.

 Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

 There have been two historical schools named for Benjamin Franklin.
 The Old Franklin Schoolhouse is a one-room school on Route 27 (Middlesex Avenue) near Main Street built in 1807 and used until 1870.
 In 1906, it was acquired and restored by the Borough Improvement League and is currently used as a community music venue.
-It was documented by the Historic American Buildings Survey (HABS) in 1942 and given a Certification of Eligibility (COE) for the New Jersey and National Registers of Historic Places in 1990.
+It was documented by the Historic American Buildings Survey in 1942 and given a Certification of Eligibility for the New Jersey and National Registers of Historic Places in 1990.
 In 2017, the Schoolhouse was listed in the New Jersey and National Registers as a Key Contributing Site in the Middlesex Avenue-Woodwild Park Historic District.
 A larger Franklin School, built in 1909, once stood at the intersection of Middlesex and Lake Avenues but fell into disrepair in the mid-1980s.
 It was demolished in 1999 to make way for a residential development called Franklin Square.